rwaldron/tc39-notes/es8/2017-03/mar-21.md

 MM: The goal here is to strike the best balance between acknowledging reality and keeping things codified and nailed down in Annex B (and all that means).
 It's already at stage 2, as part of this general attention to moving RegExp stuff forward, I would like to bump this today.

-MS: Was it research that all browsers do it or just some browsers
+MS: Was it research that all browsers do it or just some browsers?

 DE: These semantics are different from what each browser ships.
 In terms of configurability and what happens between realms.